RMMR-Group/rmmr_group_docs/docs/exvivo_hemi.md

-#Ex Vivo Hemisphere Setup

 ![Sample and Coil](exvivo_hemi/sample_and_coil.jpg)

+## Introduction

+We currently scan human hemispheres using the 7T scanner at Stellar Chance.
+Below is the process for these experiments.

 ## Getting the Sample

 Samples are picked up from CRB 270/280.
 Access is through the door for CRB 250.
-Confirm with #proj_exvivo_mri Slack channel for sample availability.
+Confirm with [#proj_exvivo_mri](slack://channel?team=TA20HKQ5R&id=CQ1TPBN9J) Slack channel for sample availability.

 When you pick up the sample, the INDD# will be written on the sample bag.
 Copy down the INDD # in a second location, as you will not be able to see it on the bag once you load the sample in the coil.